Keeping your brain sharp across the lifespan

 After two years:

-Even carriers of the ApoE4 gene (the strongest genetic risk factor for Alzheimer's) showed clear benefits.
+The ApoE4 gene is the strongest genetic risk factor for Alzheimer's, and even carriers of it showed clear benefits.

 Global Impact

-The success of FINGER sparked a worldwide collaboration.
-The World-Wide FINGERS network now includes over 70 countries adapting this approach to different populations.
+The World-Wide FINGERS network is the worldwide collaboration that FINGER's success sparked.
+It now includes over 70 countries adapting this approach to different populations.
 The model is being replicated globally because it works.

-The key insight: no single factor drove the benefit.
-The combination of diet, exercise, cognitive stimulation, social activity, and vascular risk management produced results that isolated interventions haven't matched.
+The key insight is that no single factor drove the benefit.
+The combination produced results that isolated interventions haven't matched:

 Exercise: The Brain's Best Friend